rapid-community/RapidOS/README.md

 >[!Caution]
 >
->At this time, RapidOS does not support ARM64 processors.
+>At this time, _RapidOS does not support ARM64 processors_.
 Full support for ARM64 will be introduced in version 2.0.
 Thank you for your understanding.

 ### 🌟 **Ready to transform your Windows experience?**
 _Download RapidOS today and join the future of customization:_